CONSTITUTION AND BYLAWS

 Section 1.
 Board of Directors

-The Board shall be comprised of the President, Vice President, Secretary(Recording), Membership Secretary(Corresponding), Treasurer and there shall also be four (4) Board Members comprised of two (2) even and two (2) odd Board Members, all of whom shall be members in good standing and who are residents of the United States.
-All of whom shall be elected for a two (2) year term.
+The Board shall be comprised of the President, Vice President, Secretary(Recording), Secretary(Corresponding), Treasurer and there shall also be four (4) Board Members comprised of two (2) even and two (2) odd Board Members, all of whom shall be members in good standing and who are residents of the United States.
+All of whom shall be elected for a two (2) year term or until a successor has been elected or appointed.
 General Management of the Club's affairs shall be entrusted to the Board of Directors.
-The Board of Directors shall serve no more than two (2) consecutive terms in any position and there shall be at least a period of one (1) year out of office before any individual is eligible to seek another position.
+The Board of Directors shall serve no more than two (2) consecutive terms in any same position.

 Section 2.
 Officers